bsdahl/csm20final/README.md

 	</tr>
 </table>

-###Graph.h
+###graph.h

+For the *graph* class we went with a weighted, undirected and connected graph, since **1.** all cities had to be connected, **2.** there is a distance between cities, and **3.** it's possible for a flight to go both directions between cities.
+Furthermore, the *graph* class was implemented as an adjacency list.
+One of the advantages of an adjacency list implementation over an adjacency matrix is that an adjacency list is more efficient in finding all vertices adjacent to a given vertex.
+Which means that Dijkstra's algorithm will run more efficiently.
+The reason why is because Dijkstra's algorithm uses breath-first search to traverse all vertices in the graph, and BFS function by first visiting all vertices adjacent to a given vertex(which is the more efficient operation performed by an adjacency list).
+Since the majority of operations demanded from this class in this this particular application will come from Dijkstra's algorithm, implementing the graph as an adjacency list was the more efficient choice.

-*Graph* class is a weighted, undirected and connected graph, implemented as an adjacency list.
-The class is responsible for representing the flight map, where the vertices will represent the cities, and the edges will represent the distance between the cities.
-Class is base class for *flightMap* class
+Of course, the main duty relegated to the *graph* class and our primary reason for choosing this class, was to represent our flight map.
+The vertices represent cities and the edges represent the distance(in miles) cost between the cities. for this particular flight map, it was possible to travel either direction between cities.

+*graph* class is base class for *flightMap* class

 <table>
 	<tr>